Deadline: 5 April 2022

-- New applicants only (new admissions, starting in September 2021): You must also submit a complete application to your programme as soon as possible and then submit an application for the scholarship.
-Applicants applying for scholarships must also submit an application for admission well in advance.
+- New applicants only (new admissions, starting in September 2022): you must also submit a complete application to your programme as soon as possible and then submit an application for the scholarship.
+Applicants applying for scholarships must also submit an application for admission well in advance in order to be considered.
 Please note that complete applications for admission can take 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.
-It is recommended to apply for the programme about six weeks before the scholarships deadline (that is, by 26 January 2021)

 - Late or incomplete applications will not be considered.

 Due to situations beyond our control, this scholarship application closed early.
 We can only apologise for the inconvenience this will cause applicants but urge all interested to take a look at further options listed on our main page.

 Notification of Results

 Successful candidates will be notified by the end of July 2022.
 If you have not heard from us by the end of July, you should assume your application was unsuccessful.

 Scholarship Application Procedures